 Hard drive devices are numbered by the system BIOS.
 A system with a single hard drive shows as number 0.
-Subsequent hard drive devices are
+Subsequent hard drive devices are numbered consecutively.
+For example the second device will be shown as Fixed Disk1.

-- 2. Select a device and read the detailed information about the device in the right pane.
+- Select a device and read the detailed information about the device on the Properties pane.
 Below the device, select a logical partition.
 The information in the right pane changes. - 3.
 Be certain that the drive you are selecting is the one that you want to erase or wipe.
 If you choose to erase, all data will be permanently erased with no chance for recovery.